Post natal care

 If you have an instrumental birth or caesarean section the

-average length of stay in the unit is:
+average length of stay is:

 - one to two days following an instrumental birth